-They're definitely asking and need to see the value that you bring, to the total organization.
-Developing a department business plan, with input from your organization, allows you to understand and communicate the HR functions contributions.
+They're definitely asking and need to see the value that you bring to the organization.
+Developing a department business plan, with input from your organization, allows you to understand and communicate the HR functions' contributions.

 It allows you to shape the expectations that your organization holds for what you will contribute and when.
 This transparency adds value to the goals and role of the HR department.
 Find out how to develop an HR business plan.

-Departments are the entity organizations form to organize people, reporting relationships, and work.
+Departments are the entities organizations form to organize people, reporting relationships, and work.
 Departments are organized in a way that best supports the:

-- accomplishment of the unit's purpose or mission within the organization, and
+- accomplishment of the unit's purpose or mission within the organization

 Departments are usually organized by functions such as human resources, marketing, administration, and sales.
 But, a department can be organized in any way that makes sense for the customer.

 A department normally has an assigned leader or head with the job title of manager, director, or vice president.

 Human resources are the people that staff and operate an organization.
 Learn about the people who work in Human Resources.
 Specifically, learn about the job description of the HR Director or Manager, the HR Generalist, and the HR Assistant.

 The role of the people who staff the HR department and provide services to the rest of the organization has significantly changed over the years.
 Once seen as an administrative role, it has evolved into a strategic role, an employee advocate role, and a role as a change champion.

 What would you do if you had a Human Resources employee who could improve the company’s profit margins, have a positive impact on the cost of goods sold, lower the day’s sales outstanding, and increase the price/earning ratio while liquidating overhead costs to the business—and still deliver flawless traditional HR services?